jnozzi/cocoadev.com/markdown/ActiveX.md

-Question: Is there an equivalent to General/ActiveX on Mac OS X?
+Question: Is there an equivalent to ActiveX on Mac OS X?

 Answer: No.

-If you want to display interactive media through your Cocoa application, you can use Flash content via General/WebKit's General/WebView, or General/QTKit's General/QTMovieView.
-If you want to display General/PDFs, use General/PDFKit.
-Several things that would be packaged as General/ActiveX controls (like calendars, PDF viewers, web browsers, etc.) on Windows are implemented as custom controls on Mac OS X.
+If you want to display interactive media through your Cocoa application, you can use Flash content via WebKit's WebView, or QTKit's QTMovieView.
+If you want to display PDFs, use PDFKit.
+Several things that would be packaged as ActiveX controls (like calendars, PDF viewers, web browsers, etc.) on Windows are implemented as custom controls on Mac OS X.